April 25, 2020

 Dentists will also be able to check that your cleaning routine is adequate by looking at your teeth, which is vital to protecting their health.
 Removing plaque from teeth by regular brushing is essential to stopping tooth decay and gum disease.

-At a check up your dentist (or a dental hygienist) will boost the cleanliness of your teeth by performing a scale and polish to remove plaque and tartar.
+During your checkup, your dentist (or a dental hygienist) will boost the cleanliness of your teeth by performing a scale and polish to remove all traces of plaque and tartar.

 Tartar is plaque that has remained in place and hardened around the gum.
 If it is not removed it can cause gum disease and cavities.